-- heel restraints.
-All boats where "fitted shoes" are employed must have effective heel restraints.
-These must be properly adjusted (each heel shall be restrained to prevent it from rising higher than 7cm measured at right angles from the footplate) and in working order.
-Likewise, the foot release from any other type of fitment that may be used must be selfacting and not require the intervention of the athlete or a rescuer. - Compliance of all boats in Rowability events including: - Foot stretcher and strapping in the RFS and RUS boats - Correct fixing of pontoons on RUS boats - Safety of body strapping of rowers in RUS and RFS boats; additionally - Fixed seats in RFS 1x and 2x together with optional stabilising pontoons - Fixed seat and upright seat back in RUS1x with mandatory stabilising pontoons that must both be in contact with the water when the boat is level. - Compliance of all boats with the standard Para-Rowing boats specifications including: - Safety measures in standard Para-Rowing TA1x/2x boats including fixed seat(s), foot stretcher and strapping with optional stabilisers. - Safety measures in standard Para-Rowing AS1x/2x including fixed seat with upright back rest, foot stretcher, strapping and correct fixing of pontoons on AS1x boats to ensure they are secure and are in contact with the water when the boat is level. - Correct body strapping of rowers in AS and TA sport classes - coxes' ability to escape from front-coxed boats - condition and general maintenance of the boat, including the integrity of any buoyancy compartments.
-Note: If a compartment is fitted with a method of closing that compartment then the fitment must be in place and intact. - Rowability boats shall comply with the requirements of Rule 4-4b and 4-4c. - Para-Rowing boats shall comply with the requirements of Rule 4-5b and 4-5c. - e.
-All boats being used for racing shall be identifiable by a three letter code, as determined by British Rowing together with a three digit fleet number determined by the club. - f.
-No boat shall make use of any substance capable of modifying the natural properties of water to improve performance. - g.
-No competitor shall make use of a boat with a sliding or swinging rigger mechanism. - h.
-There shall be no restriction on the design of boats or equipment other than as described above. - 7-3 The Start (Side by Side Racing)
+- Compliance of all boats in Adaptive events including: - Foot stretcher and strapping in the AR1 and AR2 boats - Correct fixing of pontoons on AR1 boats - Safety of body strapping of rowers in AR1 and AR2 boats; additionally - Fixed seats in AR2 1x and 2x together with optional stabilising pontoons - Fixed seat and upright seat back in AR1 1x with mandatory stabilising pontoons that must both be in contact with the water when the boat is level. - Compliance of all boats with the standard Para-Rowing boats specifications including: - Safety measures in standard Para-Rowing PR2 1x/2x boats including fixed seat(s), foot stretcher and strapping with optional stabilisers. - Safety measures in standard Para-Rowing PR1 1x/2x boats including fixed seat(s) with upright back rest, foot stretcher, strapping and correct fixing of pontoons on PR1 1x boats to ensure they are secure and are in contact with the water when the boat is level. - Correct body strapping of rowers in PR1 and PR2 sport classes. - · coxes' ability to escape from front-loader boats - condition and general maintenance of the boat, including the integrity of any buoyancy compartments.
+Note: If a compartment is fitted with a method of closing that compartment then the fitment must be in place and intact. - Adaptive boats shall comply with the requirements of Rule 4-4b and 4-4c.

+- Para-Rowing boats shall comply with the requirements of Rule 4-5b and 4-5c. - f.
+All boats being used for racing shall be identifiable by a threeletter code, as determined by British Rowing together with a three-digit fleet number determined by the club. - g.
+No boat shall make use of any substance capable of modifying the natural properties of water to improve performance. - No competitor shall make use of a boat with a sliding or swinging rigger mechanism. - There shall be no restriction on the design of boats or equipment other than as described above.

+7-3 The Start (Side by Side Racing)